-A hair $2\pi \ cm$ long lies as straight as possible on the surface of a spherical balloon while it is being inflated.
+A hair 2π cm long lies on the surface of a spherical balloon while it is being inflated.
 The balloon remains spherical at all times, and the hair, which doesn't stretch or shrink, remains as straight as possible on its surface.

 3. How is the radius of the balloon changing when it is $4 \ cm$, if the ends of the hair are moving apart at $1 \ cm/s$ at that instant?
-[2]
+[3]